-- 803.4.1 Avoidance of monotonous series of standardised combinations of gates. - 803.4.2 Gates, which impose on competitors too sudden sharp braking, should be avoided, as they spoil the fluency of the run without increasing the difficulties a modern Slalom should have. - 803.4.3 It is advisable before difficult combinations of gates to set at least one gate which allows the competitor to ski through the difficult combination under control. - 803.4.4 It is not advisable to set difficult gate passages either right at the beginning or end of the course.
-The last gates should be rather fast, so that the competitor passes the finish at a good speed. - 803.4.5 The last gate should not be too close to the finish where possible.
+- 803.4.1 Avoidance of monotonous series of standardised combinations of gates. - 803.4.2 Gates, which impose too sudden sharp braking on competitors, should be avoided, as they spoil the fluency of the run without increasing the difficulties a modern Slalom should have. - 803.4.3 It is advisable before difficult combinations of gates to set at least one gate which allows the competitor to ski through the difficult combination under control. - 803.4.4 It is not advisable to set difficult gate passages either right at the beginning or end of the course.
+The last gates should be rather fast, so that the competitor passes the finish at a good speed. - Where possible the last gate should not be too close to the finish.
 It should direct competitors towards the middle part of the finish.
-If the width of the slope necessitates it, the last gate can be common to both courses, provided the prescribed alternation of blue and red gates is maintained. - 803.4.6 The slalom poles should be fixed (screwed) in by the chief of course or his assistants immediately after they have been set, so that the course setter can supervise the operation.
+If the width of the slope necessitates it, the last gate can be common to both courses, provided the prescribed alternation of blue and red gates is maintained. - The slalom poles should be fixed (screwed in) by the chief of course or his assistants immediately after they have been set, so that the course setter can supervise the operation.